nylas-samples/quickstart-email-kotlin/README.md

 java -cp $KOTLIN/LIB/kotlin-stdlib.jar -jar target/quickstart-email-kotlin-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-3. In the Nylas dashboard, create a new application and set the Google connector redirect URL to `http://localhost:4567/oauth/exchange`
+3. In the Nylas dashboard, create a new application and set the hosted auth callback URL to `http://localhost:4567/oauth/exchange`

 4. env variables